-I’m just a normal person, but through hard work, consistency, self-belief, determination, optimism, and a willingness to fail, I’ve been able to achieve extraordinary things.
+I’m a normal person, but through hard work, consistency, self-belief, determination, optimism, and a willingness to fail, I’ve been able to achieve extraordinary things.
 I’m an outdoor adventure athlete and American Pro Mountain Biker.
-I’ve raced my mountain bike across the world in 25+ countries at the hardest endurance races in places like the Sahara Desert, Himalayas of Nepal, tropical jungles in Asia, steppes of Mongolia, and mountain ranges in Poland.
+I’ve raced my mountain bike across the world in 25+ countries at the hardest endurance races in places like the sweltering dunes of the Sahara Desert, rugged Himalayas of Nepal, tropical jungles in Asia, steppes of Mongolia, and mountain ranges in Poland.
 I even became a World Champion in 2015.
 My passion is taking on the hardest and/or longest races in the world because it’s enabled me to learn more about myself and life so that I can help others.

 How did it happen?

 I was born and raised in Albuquerque, New Mexico.
 I’m passionate about cycling, adventure travel, personal growth, plant-based nutrition, and am generally very curious about life.
 I grew up playing tennis, soccer, and was a band nerd for 6 years and focused on school.
 I didn’t self-identify as an “athlete” growing up.
 I first rode a bike for cross training for marathon running in early college.
 I started cycling in 2003, stemming from spin classes at the gym!
 Once I found the mountain bike, I was totally addicted.
 After finishing my BS in Electrical Engineering from UNM in 2005, I moved to Boulder, CO for graduate school and I feel like that is where my life really began to take shape.
 I raced my first full season as a pro mountain biker in 2006, focusing on XC.